 The Coffee Axis

-The Coffee Axis, or Coffee Triangle consists of the area surrounding the three cities of Manizales, Armenia, and Pereira.
-This coffee region is where the majority of the Colombia’s top coffee is cultivated.
+The Coffee Axis or Coffee Triangle consists of the area surrounding the three cities of Manizales, Armenia, and Pereira.
+This coffee region is where the majority of Colombia’s top coffee is cultivated.
 The scenery here is stunning, with steep hillsides covered in coffee plants.

 Be sure to tour a coffee farm in Colombia while in the area, or if you want to goof off, go visit the Parque del Cafe which is an amusement park with thrill rides and a coffee education center.
 It’s not Universal Studios, but it’s pretty fun.

 In terms of the three large cities, I prefer Manizales and Armenia over Pereira.
 There are a number of cool places to visit nearby such as the hot springs of Santa Rosa de Cabal, and two others that we will talk about now…

 Los Nevados is another one of the top national parks in Colombia, which rivals El Cocuy in terms of the mountainous terrain and snowcapped peaks.
 There are many active and dormant volcanoes in the park (which give birth to the hot springs) as well as the opportunity to view some very unique Andean ecosystems, such as those you will find in the Paramo.

 For those so inclined, it is also the place in Colombia that is most accessible in terms of mountain climbing, allowing you to climb up to heights that far surpass those in the Continental United States.